-"Everyone Who Calls On The Name" - Acts 2:1-21 - Pentecost
+"Got Spirit?" - Acts 2:1-21 - Pentecost

-It was chaos: "We were the first!"
+It was chaos.
+"We were the first!"
 "No, we began to believe before you!"
 "But we put up our building first!"
 "Maybe, but we had our meetings first!"
 "Yeah, but we were persecuted more!"

-Just as in the very beginning of creation, all was chaos.
-But this time the chaos was in the church.
+Just as in the very beginning, all was chaos.
+In the church, that is.
 The memories of those who had walked with Jesus had hardly begun to fade, when the disputes started to build within the church as to who was first.
 Arguments over which congregation actually started the church.
 Who was first, and where?
-And of course the claims of being first soon changed into claims of being best, or at least the most 'authentic'.
+And of course as these arguments go, the claims of being first soon morphed into claims of being best, or at least the most 'authentic'.

-We hear Paul addressing these very issues in his letters, dealing with the emerging factions and groups, for example from his letter to the congregation at Corinth.
+We hear Paul addressing these very issues in his letters, dealing with the coalescing factions and groups, for example from his letter to the congregation at Corinth.
 As is usual these claims to being first or being best often center around individuals or personalities: What I mean is that each of you says, "I belong to Paul," or "I belong to Apollos," or "I belong to Cephas," or "I belong to Christ."
 But it was clear that the divisions, the factions, the competitions had already begun, and the claims to being first were running rampant in the early church.

-Those claims of being first seem harmless enough at first glance, but there's almost always a problem connected with such claims.
-Claims to be first quickly become claims to be the best - the most authentic, the most right, the most true - and it was no different in the early church.
-In only a few years claims to being the most authentic started to carry a second more sinister implication, namely that of being the only authentic church.
-By the time the gospels were written, and certainly by the time Luke penned the second half of his work, the Acts of the Apostles, those trends were already deeply set.
+The claims of being first seem harmless enough at first glance, but there's almost always an associated problem with that, isn't there?
+It isn't long before claims to be first become claims to be the most authentic, or right, or true, and it was no different in the early church.
+Other examples from Paul's letters show us congregations arguing over issues of belief, about how communion should be observed, or what to eat or not, or how to relate to the world just outside the door of the church.
+And not much time has to pass before claims to being the most authentic start to carry a second more sinister implication, namely that of being the only authentic church.
+By the time the gospels were written, certainly by the time Luke penned the second half of his work, the Acts of the Apostles, these trends were already deeply set.